syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/tool-tip.md

 ## Format the tooltip

 By default, tooltip shows information of x and y value in points.
 In addition to that, more information can be shown in tooltip by using the [`Format`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DTooltipSettings.html#Syncfusion_EJ2_Charts_Chart3DTooltipSettings_Format) property.
-For example the format `${series.name} : ${point.y}` shows series name and point x value.
+For example the format `${series.name} : ${point.y}` shows series name and point y value.

 {% if page.publishingplatform == "aspnet-core" %}